We want to use food to improve the lives of people in Brighton & Hove and beyond.

 - Pledges of £75 receive a place on a special Cookery Masterclass with a local chef:

-Limited spaces remaining for a Masterclass with Douglas McMaster, chef and founder of the UK's first zero-waste restaurant, Silo.
+SOLD OUT: Masterclass with Douglas McMaster, chef and founder of the UK's first zero-waste restaurant, Silo.
+At the Community Kitchen.

 - Pledges of £100 receive two free places on a cookery class, or the chance to 'pay it forward' and allow us to offer these to people in need.